johanLib/Sound/README.md

-# Sound - E-commerce Application
+# Sound - FullStack E-commerce Application

 ## Overview

-Sound is a dynamic e-commerce application designed specifically for headphones.
+Sound is a dynamic fullStack e-commerce application designed specifically for headphones.
 This project is built using the Next.js framework for server-side rendering, Sass for styling and design, and Sanity as the headless CMS for content management.

 ## ScreenShots